What Does the Bible Say About Egypt?

 But Egypt is also a land of idols and false gods.
 It’s where Pharaoh defies God, leading to the famous plagues.
 Here, the Bible contrasts the one true God with the false gods of Egypt.

-See also What Does the Bible Say About Mary Magdalene?
+See also What Does the Bible Say About Promises?

 This duality of Egypt – as a place of refuge and oppression, of God’s miracles and human sin – is fascinating.
 It represents the trials and deliverance, the faithfulness of God amidst hardship.